 As a reader, if you come back to my page, you expect to hear thought-provoking ideas about economics, poverty, call centers, and entrepreneurship.
 I vow this as a solemn promise I do not want to break.

 Today I am breaking it, I think, and you can certainly tell me in the comments if I’m doing the right thing.
-Today, I want to present to you the first ever Rethink Staffing Social Impact Report.
+Today, I want to present to you the first ever Fair Trade Outsourcing Impact Report.

-You can read about Rethink Staffing here, and what is the social impact here.
+You can read about Fair Trade Outsourcing here, and what is the social impact here.
 In the initial post that established this page and my professional writing, I spoke about workers’ rights and Robert Owen, and how when capital and labor work in harmony together, anything is possible.
 Later, I talked about how the BPO industry has, and still can, lift millions of people in the developing world out of poverty.

-Rethink Staffing’s first social impact report is the data, the results to support the ideas about which I feel so passionate — the BPO industry’s ability to lift people out of poverty.
+The results support the ideas about which I feel so passionate — the BPO industry’s ability to lift people out of poverty.
 It’s the first report card we’ve ever done on our own little economic system and the first hard data that we have ever collected to know that this system is working as designed — lifting people out of poverty, getting them into the middle class with BPO employment, and eventually creating new capital owners.

 There were many surprises in this report that are worth highlighting.
 First, we were shocked by how many dependents each of our agents were solely responsible for.
 Similarly, we were surprised at how many agents are the primary breadwinners for their families — especially knowing that most of our agents are in their early-to-mid 20’s — a lot of responsibility for such young people.